-What’s the Difference Between a Mortgage Pre-Qualification versus Mortgage Pre-Approval?
+What’s the Difference Between a Mortgage Prequalification versus Mortgage Preapproval?

-While many real estate agents and their clients use the terms pre-qualification and pre-approval interchangeably, they are very different in practice.
-Pre-qualification involves providing information to the lender and in return getting a letter stating the maximum loan amount that the home buyer should be able to afford.
-On the other hand, pre-approval involves providing documentation to support that information, as well as passing a credit check.
+Prequalification involves providing information to the lender.
+Also, in return getting a letter stating the maximum loan amount that the home buyer should be able to afford.

 Homebuyers complete an entire application package, supplying pay stubs and / or tax returns, bank and investment account statements, and perhaps other paperwork like divorce decrees, business licenses, canceled checks and more.

 Going through the pre-approval process allows mortgage applicants to resolve these issues without the added pressure of being in escrow with a closing date hanging over their heads.

 This saves a lot of time and potential stress.
-Plus, the Seller’s agent and the Seller will be a lot more inclined to take your offer seriously knowing you are educated, prepared, have been scrutinized by a mortgage lender and serious enough to buy their home.
+Also, the Seller’s agent and the Seller will be a lot more inclined to take your offer seriously knowing you are educated and prepared.
+Plus, they like to see that you have been scrutinized by a mortgage lender and serious enough to buy their home.

 Additionally, Arizona contract law states that a pre-approval letter must be submitted with all Purchase Contracts or delivered within 24-hours.
 I don’t like to wait 24-hours.
 I like to submit an entire beautiful package that I put together.

 Put yourself back in the seller’s shoes for a moment.
-Wouldn’t you want buyers to have a letter like this if you were selling your home?Let's Get Social:
+Wouldn’t you want buyers to have a letter like this if you were selling your home?